Instructor: Kelly A. MacArthur

 disrespect include reading a newspaper or magazine in class, social

-chatting with your friend in class, text-messaging your buddies
+chatting with your friend in class, text-messaging your buddies during

-will take action to terminate your disruptive behavior.
+to terminate your disruptive behavior.

 - There will be no cursing nor negative ranting (for example,

 “math sucks”) on any written work turned in.
 The penalty

 for such things on your written work will be a zero score on that